 Not surprisingly, If followed strictly Wahls’s diet becomes “ketogenic” — a diet low in carb and proteins whereas high in fats, so that our body stops getting energy from glucose (mainly from carbs) and starts burning fat instead.

-One of the leading advocates of ketogenic diet, neurologist Jong Rho, says that “in battling mitochondrial dysfunction, ketogenic diets may rank among the most promising treatment strategies available”.
+One of the leading advocates of ketogenic diet, neurologist Jong Rho, says that “in battling mitochondrial syndrome and mitochondrial dysfunction, ketogenic diets may rank among the most promising treatment strategies available”.
 “When mitochondria are fueled by fats instead of glucose,” Rho explains, “their ability to produce ATP is enhanced and free-radical byproducts are reduced.”

 There is a strong laboratory and clinical evidence for ketogenic diet, showing it protective role in diseases where mitochondrial dysfunction is the key cause, including Alzheimer’s, Parkinson’s, epilepsy, autism and even cancer.